sourcemod-plugins/l4d2-player-stats/README.md

 The plugin can be further customized through the `playerstats.cfg` file located under `addons/sourcemod/configs/`.
 The default entries will look like this:

+> *REMEMBER*: After you have edited the StatModifiers section, you need to run the command `sm_pstats_reload sync` to update the values on the database

 ```
 "PlayerStats" {
     "StatModifiers"